artuurog/ABB_GoFa_socket/README.md

 2. Make sure you have ```Import socket ``` installed

 In RobotStudio (or FlexPendant on real robot):
-1. Set program pointer to
+1. Set program pointer to ruotine by:
+    1. Under `Controller/RAPID` tab
+    1. Expand on `TCP_socket` module
+    2. Right-click `main` and `Set Program Pointer to Routine`

 ## Error troubleshooting